bekk/bekk-christmas/post/kotlin/wip-named-and-default-arguments.md

 > This inspection reports boolean literal arguments that could be named to remove ambiguity.

-Additionally, as we'll see later, we can even make function calls even more flexible and sometimes less verbose when combining Named and Default Arguments.
+Additionally, as we'll see later, we can make function calls even more flexible and sometimes less verbose when combining Named and Default Arguments.

 ## A word about Java Interop